-It may seem hard to believe, but some Millennials in Southfield are already nearing middle-age, meaning their Baby Boomer parents are reaching an age where if they do not have an estate plan, they should seriously consider executing one sooner rather than later.
+It may seem hard to believe, but some Millennials in Novi are already nearing middle-age, meaning their Baby Boomer parents are reaching an age where if they do not have an estate plan, they should seriously consider executing one sooner rather than later.
 The following is a brief overview of how an estate plan can help Millennial children if their Boomer parents become incapacitated or pass away.

 Ensure you have a well-rounded estate plan